-The product, formed by grinding various types of recycled glass.
+The repurposed glass is formed by grinding various types of recycled glass.
 Sometimes referred to as “glass mulch,” the pebbles are tumbled to round off sharp edges.
-They are sold as “glass pebbles” at some landscape shops around the nation, and also via online retailers.
+They are sold as “glass pebbles” at some landscape shops around the nation, and via online retailers.
 In Austin, Texas, the solid waste department gives away free repurposed glass.
 Depending on the supplier, glass pebbles are available in an assortment of hues.

 ASG Glass in Utah produces landscape glass in a wide variety of individual colors and blends.
-Some are the natural color of the bottle or window being recycled, others feature added pigment, according to ASG Glass president Berkeley Booth.
+Some are the natural color of the bottle or window being recycled, others feature added pigment, according to ASG Glass President Berkeley Booth.

 Not Just for Your Backyard

-Online supplier is EnvrioGLAS, in Plano, Texas touts another environmental benefit of the recycled product.
+Online supplier EnvrioGLAS, in Plano, Texas, touts another environmental benefit of the recycled product.
 “Glass mulch does not absorb water like wood mulch, so the water goes where it is intended — into the plants — and even less water is used.”
 Most of its products are sold in 50-pound bags for around $35.

 “It’s really kind of cool,’’ he said.
 “It’s really more of an artistic expression.”

 For those who want to express their artistic personality through glass mulch for free, the city of Austin gives away crushed glass at its landfill.
-Of course, the pallet is a bit more limited.
+Of course, the palette is a bit more limited.
 The city of Austin’s decorative glass is a blend of the containers they collect — clear, brown and green.